 - Dry eye is a condition in which a person produces too few or poor-quality tears.
 Tears maintain the health of the front surface of the eye and provide clear vision.
 Dry eye is a common and often chronic problem, particularly in older adults.

 - Glaucoma is a group of eye diseases characterized by damage to the optic nerve resulting in vision loss.
 People with a family history of glaucoma, African Americans and older adults have a higher risk of developing the disease.
 Glaucoma is often painless and can have no symptoms.
 Over time, it can take away peripheral (side) vision.

 - Retinal detachment is a tearing or separation of the retina from the underlying tissue.
 Retinal detachment most often occurs spontaneously due to changes to the gel-like vitreous fluid that fills the back of the eye.
 Other causes include trauma to the eye or head, health problems like advanced diabetes, and inflammatory eye disorders.
 If not treated promptly, it can cause permanent vision loss.

 Driving Safely After 60

 IIf you are 60 or older, driving a car may be increasingly difficult.
-Age-related vision changes and eye diseases can compromise driving ability, even before you are aware of symptoms.
-You may be noticing difficulty judging distances and speed.
-Bright sunglight or the headlights of oncoming traffic at night may impair your vision.
+Age-related vision changes and eye diseases can negatively affect your driving abilities, even before you are aware of symptoms.
+Some age-related vision changes that commonly affect seniors' driving are: